Updated July 2021

 Display your CTA – clearly showcase your Call to Action (CTA) but do not overwhelm the reader with more than one CTA per page.

-Responsive theme – content optimization and SEO is less complicated when you have a responsive theme.
+Responsive theme – content optimization and search engine optimization (SEO) is less complicated when you have a responsive theme.

 Use Accelerated Mobile Pages (AMP) – pages that load within two seconds have an average bounce rate of 9%, while pages that load in five seconds see their bounce rates skyrocket to 38%.
 Speed up the load time of your website on mobile using AMP.